gdarko/ip-location-block/readme.txt

 11. **IP Location Plugin** - Multisite list on network

 == Changelog ==

+= 1.1.3 =
+**Bug fix**: Re-write the download_zip procedure to improve the external ip database download **Bug fix**: Improved logged-in user detection when validation timing is enabled, fixes blocking issues in admin, undefined constants, etc.
+**Improvement**: Disable restrict_api by default so the external APIs will be enabled by default

 = 1.1.2 =
 **Hot fix**: Fix issues with downloading local databases